ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 ## Procedure to order services for vCenter Server instances
 {: #vc_addingservices-procedure}

-To order a service for your vCenter Server instance, click the appropriate service link in the previous tables in [Available services for vCenter Server instances](#vc_addingservices-available-services) to review the considerations for the service and to check the components that are deployed.
-Then, follow the instructions in the [Services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-addon-services) topic to add the service to your instance.
+To order a service for your vCenter Server instance, click the appropriate service link in [Available services for vCenter Server instances](#vc_addingservices-available-services).
+Review the considerations for the service and to check the components that are deployed and follow the instructions in the [Services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-addon-services) topic to add the service to your instance.

 ## Results after you order services for vCenter Server instances
 {: #vc_addingservices-results}